tauraamui/lilly/README.md

 ## How to build (requires the V compiler https://vlang.io)

 #### Build lilly by executing
-	v run ./make.vsh build-prod
+	./make.vsh build-prod

 #### or run with no binary build with
-	v run ./make.vsh run
+	./make.vsh run

-(running `make.vsh` at least once also auto compiles and produces a binary task runner you can run using  `./make` )

-You can see what other tasks are available to run with `v run ./make.vsh --tasks`
+You can see what other tasks are available to run with `./make.vsh --tasks`

-(you can shorten this command to just `./make.vsh <task>` by making `make.vsh` executable)
+(you can compile make.vsh into a binary to make executing tasks as fast as possible, use `v -prod -skip-running build.vsh`)

 ### Not convinced?